gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-4-0-0.rst

 Updating to 4.0.0
 ====

-Migrating to this version should be straight forward.
+Migrating to this version should be straightforward.
 The only change which might have a big impact on you is that we now use the AndroidX libraries instead of the discontinued Android Support libraries.

 Return Assistant
 ----

-The main feature of this releas is the Return Assistant.
+The main feature of this release is the Return Assistant.
 Users often order multiple items and decide to return some of them.
 The Return
 Assistant helps them by showing the line items from the scanned invoice.
 They can then deselect the items they are returning and the total price is automatically updated to contain only the items they are keeping.
 This dynamically calculated total price is returned to the client applications in the ``amountToPay`` extraction.